Mental Health Jobs in Soldotna, Alaska

 Provide in-person psychiatric evaluation and medication management in collaboration with therapists and clinical staff.
 This role emphasizes integrated outpatient care and consistent clinical coordination within the Soldotna office.

 Soldotna is located in the central Kenai Peninsula and serves as a regional hub for surrounding communities.
-For clinicians, this means working in a close-knit outpatient setting while serving a broader local population that relies on consistent, high-quality mental health care.
+For clinicians, this means working in an established outpatient setting while serving clients from Soldotna, Kenai, Sterling, and nearby areas.

 Compensation, Flexibility, and Professional Support